-Lyubov Sobol, Russian lawyer, anti-corruption activist and leader of the pro-democracy movement, addressed the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by the full prepared remarks.
+Lyubov Sobol, Russian lawyer, anti-corruption activist and leader of the pro-democracy movement, addresses the 12th Annual Geneva Summit for Human Rights and Democracy — see quotes below, followed by full prepared remarks.

 On her election candidacy:

 “This past summer I ran for election in the Moscow City Duma.”

 “Independent, democratically selected candidates like myself were barred from running on the basis of absurd trumped-up charges, such as forging petition signatures to qualify for the ballot.”

 “I was studying at Moscow University, and I was the observer at the election in the Moscow region.
 I was just literally kicked out from the election station by the police.
 I decided it was enough.”

 “The authorities reacted to these protests with a wave of repression, detaining several thousand people and filing criminal charges against pro-democracy groups.
 We were subjected to night searches in our homes, and dozens of people were arbitrarily detained.”